rahim/dotfiles/README.md

 ## Features

 * Files live in their native locations (no symbolic linking)
-* Home directory is not a git repo
+* Home directory is not treated as a git repository by normal `git` commands
 * All the power of git with a simple alias

 ## Updates